 New Zealand women still had a long way to go to achieve political equality.
 They would not gain the right to stand for Parliament until 1919, and the first female MP (Elizabeth McCombs) was not elected until 1933 – 40 years after the introduction of women’s suffrage.

-The number of female MPs did not reach double figures until the mid-1980s, and at about 30 percent of MPs women remain under-represented in Parliament.
+The number of female MPs did not reach double figures until the mid-1980s, and with 38 percent of MPs women, women remain under-represented in Parliament.

 Today New Zealand has a comprehensive set of legislation to protect human rights and eliminate discrimination against women.
 Milestones include: the Equal Pay Act 1972 (which requires employers to pay men and women the same wages for the same work); the Human Rights Commission Act in 1977 (to outlaw discrimination on a wide range of grounds); the establishment of the Ministry of Women’s Affairs in 1985; the introduction of parental leave in 1987; and the introduction of paid parental leave in 2002.

 The huge roll of names on the suffrage petition is now preserved at the National Library's He Tohu exhibition, alongside the Treaty of Waitangi and the 1835 Declaration of Independence of the United Tribes of New Zealand.

 The public can help preserve and contribute to our rich history by accessing the database, which contains information on more than 24,000 New Zealand women.
 You can search for your relatives on the petition .
 You can search by name or location, arrange the database according to town, city or region, and add your own comments.